andrecurvello/DE10_Standard/src/README.md

 Source Code
 ============

-Source code in here shall be built thanks to a standar make file.
+Source code in here shall be built thanks to a standard make file.

+Linux :

+TBD